mastodon/documentation/Contributing-to-Mastodon/Translating.md

 ## Updating the translation

 Keep an eye on the original English files in `app/javascript/mastodon/locales` and `config/locales`.
 When they are updated, pass on the changes to your language files.
 For new strings, add the new lines to the same position and translate them.
-Once you're finished with the updates, you can submit a new pull request.
+Once you’re finished with the updates, you can submit a new pull request.

 ## Appendix